Linuxfabrik/monitoring-plugins/check-plugins/infomaniak-swiss-backup-products/README.md

   --always-ok           Always returns OK.
   -c, --critical CRIT   Set the critical for the expiration date in days.
                         Default: 3
+  --ignore-customer IGNORE_CUSTOMER
+                        Any product whose customer name matches this python regex will be ignored (repeating).
+Example: '(?i)test' for a case-insensitive search for "test".
+  --ignore-tag IGNORE_TAG
+                        Any product whose tag matches this python regex will be ignored (repeating).
+Example: '(?i)deprecated' for
+                        a case-insensitive search for "deprecated".
   --insecure            This option explicitly allows to perform "insecure"
                         SSL connections.
 Default: False --no-proxy            Do not use a proxy.
 Default: False